brennv/openshiftv3-training/beta-4-setup.md

 * That you also open port 53 (TCP and UDP) to allow DNS queries to hit the node

-Following this setup for dnsmasq will ensure that your wildcard domain works, that your hosts in the `example.com` domain resolve, that any other DNS requests resolve via your configured local/remote nameservers, and that DNS resolution works inside of all of your containers.
+Following this setup for dnsmasq will ensure that your wildcard domain works, that your hosts in the `paas.it` domain resolve, that any other DNS requests resolve via your configured local/remote nameservers, and that DNS resolution works inside of all of your containers.
 Don't forget to start and enable the `dnsmasq` service.